 You can, but I prefer to hold onto the stem, bite off and eat the rest of the pepper (including seeds!) and discard the top.
-You do you, though!
-Nothing bad will happen if you eat it.
+Nothing bad will happen if you eat it, though.

 How to serve blistered shishito peppers

 First and foremost, make sure you sprinkle those shishito peppers with kosher salt the second you take them off the heat!
 You’re gonna thank me for that extra special chef tip.